caseywatts/GoogleFormToRadarGraph/README.md

 ###Desired Improvements
 * The google spreadsheet output could auto-calculate the groups somehow.
 Headers from "grid" type google input get headers like `UnixSection[mv, cp, pwd]`.
 There is probably a clever google sheets equation that could automatically do this.
 * Automatically email the result link after submission (maybe via a google script)
-* This could probably pretty easily be made to be [fork-n-go](https://github.com/jlord/sheetsee.js/blob/master/docs/fork-n-go.md) or a [module](https://github.com/jlord/sheetsee.js/blob/master/docs/custom-charts.md).
+* The D3.js part could probably pretty easily be made to be [fork-n-go](https://github.com/jlord/sheetsee.js/blob/master/docs/fork-n-go.md) or a [module](https://github.com/jlord/sheetsee.js/blob/master/docs/custom-charts.md) to be used with google spreadsheets data more generally.

 ##Credits
 D3.js Radar Chart example taken from [here](http://bl.ocks.org/nbremer/raw/6506614/)